 3) Viewfinder Size

 Using a full-frame sensor requires a larger mirror and hence a larger pentaprism.
-I expect the viewfinder on the Nikon D600 to be of the same size as the D700/D800, which is MUCH bigger than the one on the D7000.
+The viewfinder on the Nikon D600 / D610 is of the same size as the D700/D800, which is MUCH bigger than the one on the D7000.
 If you shoot with both FX and DX cameras side by side, you will quickly see that the difference in viewfinder size is huge.
 And trust me, after you use a larger viewfinder, you will never want to go back.

 4) AF Fine Tune

-One of our readers could not find any references to AF Fine Tune on the D600 and thought that Nikon omitted it.
+One of our readers could not find any references to AF Fine Tune on the D600 / D610 and thought that Nikon omitted it.
 It would be completely idiotic for Nikon to omit this important feature from a $2K camera, especially since the Nikon D7000 has it.
 Here is info from the Nikon D600 Brochure: “Nikon Multi-CAM 4800 autofocus sensor module with TTL phase detection, fine-tuning, 39 focus points…”.
-So yes, the D600 will have the AF Fine Tune feature for tuning lenses.
+So yes, the D600 / D610 do have the AF Fine Tune feature for tuning lenses.